bdonchenko/ragnar/README.md

 They receive initial state during subscribing to Store items thanks to Rx.BehaviorSubject implementation.

-The powerful feature of Angular is "async" pipe.
+One of amazing features of Angular is "async" pipe.
 Now we do not need to subscribe/unsubscribe to Store items.
 Angular takes care of it!

 ``` html
 <h2>Home</h2>